dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/thank-you-microsoft-for-being-awesome.md

 So with all of that I've got something to say which has been overdue for a while now:

-## Thank you Microsoft for being awesone!
+## Thank you Microsoft for being awesome!

 Seriously, a special thanks to all of the Microsoft teams who work on .NET Core, ASP.NET Core, Visual Studio, Visual Studio Code, C#, F# and the entire goodness around it!!!
-Your products are awesome and because of your great work I enjoy working in the .NET eco system more than ever before!
+Your products are awesome and because of your great work I enjoy working in the .NET eco-system more than ever before!

 This is not me being sarcastic, I am dead serious, so thank you guys!